jingweizhanghuai/Morn_doc/docs/json.rst

 Test 2
 ~~~~~~

-Testing parse
+parsing
 `canada.json <https://github.com/miloyip/nativejson-benchmark/blob/master/data/canada.json>`__
-and read all of coordinates, then measure time-consume of parse and
+and reading all of coordinates, then measure time-consume of parsing and
-read.
+reading.
 This is a part of the program (using Morn)：

 .. code:: c